-Fig. 34: Reading-off the switch point (example)
+Fig. 33: Reading-off the flow value (example scale)

-- 1. Make sure that the setting arrow, the scale mark on the additional label on the guide rail and the scale mark of the switch point adjustment scale are in alignment.
-(Fig. 34) - 2.
-To obtain the greatest reading accuracy, read-off at eye level.

-The read-off value can be falsified by viewing at an angle from above or below (parallax error).

-3. Read-off the switch value from the switch point adjustment scale
+- 1. Make sure that the setting arrow and the scale mark of the scale on the device body are in alignment.
+(Fig. 33). - Look straight on.
+By viewing at an angle from above or below, the reading can be falsified.
+(Parallax error). - 3.
+Read-off the switch value from the scale on the device body.